NormLorenz/react-expenses/READMETOO.md

 ### in-flight

-* deprecation warning: value provided is not in a recognized ISO format - moment
+* deprecation warning: value provided is not in a recognized ISO format moment - DONE
 * reload donation fixtures with ISO format date
 * write a prime imports (imported 164 - 6 were wrong year)
-* redo the yarn/npm store
+* redo the yarn/npm store - DONE
+* jest - create unit tests - WORKING
+* code coverage `npm test -- --coverage` - DONE
 * do I need componentWillReceiveProps or can I bind directly to this.props
 * all constructors should pass props down